 Before I start writing my thoughts on emergency fund, I want to understand where you are with it.
-If it is of any comfort to you, I started saving for “Emergency Fund” very recently.
+If it is of any comfort to you, I started saving for “Emergency Fund” specifically just 3 months ago.
 So no one is judging.

 (I am very new to blogging, have somehow embedded a google form for this.
 There is a full post below.
 Please record your responses and proceed to read further)